balena-io/balena-cli/doc/cli.markdown

 #### --nogitignore, -G

-No-op and deprecated since balena CLI v12.0.0.
+No-op (default behavior) since balena CLI v12.0.0.
 See "balena help push".

+#### --gitignore, -g

+Consider .gitignore files in addition to the .dockerignore file.
+This reverts to the CLI v11 behavior/implementation (deprecated) if compatibility is required until your project can be adapted.

 # Settings